terraform-ibm-modules/terraform-ibm-landing-zone/tests/resources/slz-vpc/README.md

-The terraform code in this directory is used by the existing VPC VSI DA extension for catalog validation.
+The Terraform code in this directory is utilized by the existing VPC VSI DA extension for catalog validation.